paulobef/nabunote/README.md

 # Nabunote

-# A very simple text editor
+My first attempt at creating a flying toolbar for editing text in the browser.

+It currently has a flying toolbar that can toggle bold and italic

 Created using the Create Vanilla App Boilerplate : https://www.npmjs.com/package/create-vanilla-js-app

-It currently has a flying toolbar that can toggle bold and italic

-I'll probably add a node backend to display a list of saved notes on the left hand side